A woman resting after training

 How do I know if I have bad posture?

-Some signs of bad posture you may be able to see, including rounded shoulders, a pot belly or a tendency to jut your head forward.
-Others you will feel: back pain, body aches and pains, muscle fatigue or headache.1
+Some signs of bad posture include rounded shoulders, a pot belly or a tendency to jut your head forward.
+Others you will feel: back pain, body aches and pains, muscle fatigue or headache.

 Don’t worry, it’s easy to improve your posture!

-A good posture should feel effortless – there’s no need to throw your shoulders back and stick your chest out.
-If your muscles are tight or weak, it may take some time to adjust your posture habits at first, but these small changes can make a big difference to back pain and posture.
+Good posture should feel effortless.
+If your muscles are tight or weak, it may take some time to adjust your posture habits at first, but these small changes can make a big difference.

 Stop slouching

-If you have a tendency to slouch when sitting, with your pelvis further forward than your shoulders, your muscles have to work harder, resulting in tension and pain.2 Avoid soft chairs for long periods – while they seem comfortable, they make it difficult to maintain a good posture.1
+If you tend to slouch when sitting, your muscles must work harder, resulting in tension and pain.
+Avoid soft chairs for long periods – while they seem comfortable, they make it difficult to maintain a good posture.

 How to do back extensions